Transparency

 Janine El-Saghir

-• Card options: American Express Blue, American Express Green, American Express Payback, American Express Gold, American Express Platinum — all issued directly by American Express
+• Card options: American Express Blue, American Express Green / classic American Express Card, American Express Payback, American Express Gold, American Express Platinum — all issued directly by American Express.

 • Insurance: Varies by card; comprehensive travel insurance is included with both the Gold and Platinum cards.